Bucephalus-Studios/stevensStringLib/README.md

 We have lots of convenient functions for manipulating and processing strings.
 Check them out below!

 # Simple installation and usage:
-You can use this map library with the Beldum Package Manager:
+You can use this string library with the Beldum Package Manager:

 ## Install
 Import "stevensStringLib.h" into your own project